-Before starting employment, child care centre staff must be immunized according to the recommendation made by the local MoH (under Section 57 (1), O. Reg.
+Before starting employment, child care centre staff, volunteers, and students on an educational placement must be immunized according to Ontario's Publicly Funded Immunization Schedule, endorsed by the local Medial Officer of Health (under Section 57 (1), O. Reg.
 137/2015).
-The child care centre must collect and maintain up-to-date staff immunization information on file at the facility.
+The following table outlines the required vaccines for child care centre staff, volunteers, and students on educational placement and a description of the illness the vaccines protect against.